-The Texas disclosure notice is designed to provide the home buyer with information about whether the property has been affected by termites, plumbing problems, electrical problems, water leaks, roof damage, structural problems or damage, litigation, boundary disputes, and other important circumstances that would affect a purchaser’s decision to buy the residence.
+The Texas disclosure notice is designed to provide the home buyer with information about whether the property has been affected by termites, plumbing problems, electrical problems, water leaks, roof damage, structural problems or damage, litigation, boundary disputes, and other important circumstances that would affect the decision to buy the residence.

 First off, realize that not every problem that crops up in your home is grounds for a claim against the seller.
-Homes naturally age, and the defect may have arisen after your purchase.
-Or, the defect may be too minor to have affected your decision whether to purchase.
-Or perhaps the seller generally described the defect, but you didn’t realize its full import when you read the disclosure notice.
+Homes naturally age, and the defect could have arisen after your purchase.
+Or, the defect might be too minor to have affected your decision whether to purchase.
+Or perhaps the seller generally described the defect, but you didn't realize its full import when you read the disclosure notice.

-If, therefore, you come across what you believe to be a potentially undisclosed defect in your Texas home – perhaps you uncover faulty wiring after seeing sparks from an electrical outlet, or you lift up a carpet to find a foundation crack – the first thing to do is review the disclosure statement to see what it said about the matter.
+If, therefore, you come across what you believe to be a potentially undisclosed defect in your Texas home—perhaps you uncover faulty wiring after seeing sparks from an electrical outlet, or you lift up a carpet to find a foundation crack—the first thing to do is review the disclosure statement to see what it said about the matter.

-If it said nothing, you’ll need to start investigating whether the defect truly existed before the purchase, and ideally turn up evidence that the seller knew about it.
-This may require consulting with contractors and tracking down records of repairs; or even talking with neighbors.
-Consult an attorney for further advice on what sort of evidence you’ll need in order to make a claim against the seller.
+If it said nothing, you'll need to start investigating whether the defect truly existed before the purchase, and ideally turn up evidence that the seller knew about it.
+This could require consulting with contractors and tracking down records of repairs; or even talking with neighbors.
+Consult an attorney for further advice on what sort of evidence you'll need in order to make a claim against the seller.

 Most of the types of claims discussed in this article are appropriate if you want to remain living in the home.
-But there’s another possibility to consider.
-You, as the buyer, may have the legal right to rescind (cancel) the purchase if you did not receive a disclosure notice from the seller, or if you receive a late notice that contains misrepresentations.
+But there's another possibility to consider.
+You, as the buyer, might have the legal right to rescind (cancel) the purchase if you did not receive a disclosure notice from the seller, or if you receive a late notice that contains misrepresentations.

 The right to rescind exists, in many cases, until seven days after the seller finally provides the notice.
-You may actually be able to rescind the sale post-closing, even when you are living in the house.
+You might actually be able to rescind the sale post-closing, even when you are living in the house.